appnexus/lucid/RELEASING.md

 https://github.com/appnexus/lucid/compare/v5.6.1...v5.7.0
 ```

+4. Add and commit the `CHANGELOG.md` updates.
+For example: `git commit -am "update the Changelog"`.

-Based on the changes made, determine a suitable version number for the release.
+5. Based on the changes made, determine a suitable version number for the release.

 We follow [semver](https://semver.org/), which prescribes that: